olliegroth/Basic-Python-Practise/README.md

 ## About The Project

+A collection of small python tasks, with the intention of improving my programming skills, and showing them off to the world.
+This is where I will store most of my small projects, and look for support from users with more experience than me.

 ## Bugs, Issues And Requests
-Please report any issue or bugs [here](https://github.com/Jacrac04/DFM-Bot/issues/new/choose) See the [open issues](https://github.com/Jacrac04/DFM-Bot/issues) for a list of proposed features (and known issues).
+Please report any issue or bugs [here](https://github.com/olliegroth/PythonProgrammingPractise/issues/new) See the [open issues](https://github.com/olliegroth/PythonProgrammingPractise/issues) for a list of proposed features (and known issues).

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.